brentdx/hi/README.md

 **Name:** Brent Davis
 **Role:** Building products and teams that create trust and drive liquidity
 **Bio:** Hello!
 I'm Brent.
 I'm a 3x founder (1 exit, 2 learnings), first 15 business hire at Snap, and led product at Wave.tv ($25m ARR).
 I love problems for which there is no map other than the customer signal.
+Please enjoy a few of my stories.

 ## Betwise